jbarrineau06/7dtd-modlets/jbarrineau-VehicleTweaks/README.md

 # jbarrineau-VehicleTweaks
-Increases the speed of all vehicles
+Tweaks to vanilla and modded vehicles